agenteo/agenteo.github.com/_posts/2015-02-01-create-maintainable-mongodb-queries-in-ruby-with-mongoid-criterias.md

 ---
 layout: post
-title: Create mainainable mongodb queries in Ruby with mongoid criterias
+title: Create mainainable mongodb queries in Ruby with a query object and mongoid criterias
 comments: true
 tags:
   - work